📌Key Takeaways

 - Keep movements controlled—avoid jerky, sudden, or uncontrolled motions

-- Take breaks as needed—rest when you feel tired, there's no need to push through fatigue
+- Take breaks as needed—rest when you feel tired

 After Exercise: